 Waste disposal is largely self-regulated, the checking process is tricky and – when the authorities prosecute – the punishments are weak fixed penalty notices.
 Take those guilty of illegally dumping clinical waste and other hazardous waste by the lorry load at sites in South Wales.
 Despite being one of the largest illegal waste dumping crimes prosecuted, they were ordered to pay back far less than the money they made.
 If that’s the precedent, what’s to deter them?

 This leaves most people with little trust in the waste management industry.
 Why would people want to hire a waste management company to collect their hazardous waste if they could be cowboys that practice illegal waste dumping?

-It’s never been so important to check the credentials of anyone you hire to collect, remove or dispose of hazardous waste.
-Make sure they’re fully insured and licenced to carry waste and they provide all the necessary waste transfer documentation.
-You should also check they practice safe and responsible waste disposal at the correct type of licensed disposal facility with legally required documentation to back this up.
+It’s never been so important to check the credentials of anyone you hire to collect, remove or dispose of hazardous waste is fully insured and licenced to carry waste.
+They should provide all the necessary waste transfer documentation.
+You also need to make sure they’re practising safe and responsible waste disposal at the correct type of licensed disposal facility and legally required documentation backs this up.

 Contact RJS Waste Oxford for responsible waste disposal

 We also offer everything from safe bulk liquid waste collection and treatment to water testing services to contaminated land remediation.
 Contact RJS Waste Oxford, Chichester or London to talk to your closest team and have your waste dealt with safely, legally and efficiently.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.